Spotify_Logo_RGB_Green copy.png

 How might we help Jacob add personality to the links he shares?

-How might we help Jacob build a better bond with people and create better memories with them?
+How might we help Jacob build stronger bonds with people and create better memories together?

 3. Ideate